 Apparent failure to vote notice (First notice)

 This notice is sent within 90 days following the election.
-It gives you the opportunity to explain why you didn’t vote, or if in fact, you did vote.
-It is an offence not to respond to this notice.
+It gives you the opportunity to explain why you didn't vote, OR if in fact, you did vote.
+This notice (and all subsequent notices) will be sent to address on the electoral roll, at the Close of Rolls for the election

 If your reason is accepted there is no further action.

-Expiation notice $109 (Second notice)
+Expiation notice $112 (Second notice)

-You will receive an expiation notice if you do not respond to the apparent failure to vote notice, or if you don’t provide a valid and sufficient reason for not voting.
-The expiration notice is issued under the Expiation of Offences Act.
+You will receive an expiation notice if you do not respond to the apparent failure to vote notice, OR if you don't provide a valid and sufficient reason for not voting.

-The expiation amount is a $10 expiation fee for the offence and a $99 victims of crime levy.
+The expiation amount is a $10 expiation fee for the offence and a $102 victims of crime levy.

 Your options in dealing with the expiation notice are set out in the Expiation of Offences Act and are included on the reverse side of the expiation notice.